Starting a blog is pretty easy. Making money from a website? Not quite as easy. But we’ll get to that.

 3. Pick a Platform & Theme

 WordPress is the go-to platform in the blogging world.
 It’s free.
-Both the hosting services I mentioned above have “one-click” installs of WordPress.
+All the hosting services I mentioned above have “one-click” installs of WordPress.
 You don’t have to use it, but I leave the alternatives to your capable Googling.

 What is a blogging “platform?”
 Think about it as the bones of the website.
 Or maybe the infrastructure in a house.
 It’s the behind-the-scenes plumbing, electricity, gas lines, drains, framing, etc. Every website needs basic structure, and blogging platforms deliver that.